-- Reduce private car usage by 48% by 2030 - Increase active travel for short journeys, ensuring walking and cycling accounts for 17% of distance travelled by 2038: - Increase in walking km of 40% by 2030 - Increase in cycling km of 900% by 2030 - Increase of passenger modal share by bus to 8 % of all journeys and by train to 16% by 2030: - Increase in bus passengers km by 49% in 2030 and 56% by 2038 - Roll-out of battery electric buses, ensuring they account for 25% of the fleet by 2030 and 95% by 2038. - Roll-out of battery electric vehicles, ensuring they account for 33% vehicles on the road by 2030, and 76% by 2038 (Battery electric vehicle sales to be in the order 20,000 per year by 2038) - Van activity decreasing by 10% with share of vehicle stock being 16% battery electric vehicles by 2030 and 55% by 2038 - HGV activity decreasing by 19% with share of vehicle stock Diesel ICE decreasing from 74% in 2030 to 10% in 2038. - 10% of freight is shifted from heavy goods vehicles to rail - 2% of van traffic is replaced by cycle freight - Sales of zero emissions heavy goods vehicles increasing from around 250 per year in 2030 to close to 700 per year by 2038
+- Reduce private car usage by 48% by 2030 - Increase active travel for short journeys, ensuring walking and cycling accounts for 17% of distance travelled by 2038: - Increase of 40% in walking kms travelled by 2030 - Increase of 900% in cycling kms travelled by 2030 - Increase of passenger modal share by bus to 8 % of all journeys and by train to 16% by 2030: - Increase in bus passengers km by 49% in 2030 and 56% by 2038 - Roll-out of battery electric buses, ensuring they account for 25% of the fleet by 2030 and 95% by 2038. - Roll-out of battery electric vehicles, ensuring they account for 33% vehicles on the road by 2030, and 76% by 2038 (Battery electric vehicle sales to be in the order 20,000 per year by 2038) - Van activity decreasing by 10% with share of vehicle stock being 16% battery electric vehicles by 2030 and 55% by 2038 - HGV activity decreasing by 19% with share of vehicle stock Diesel ICE decreasing from 74% in 2030 to 10% in 2038. - 10% of freight is shifted from heavy goods vehicles to rail - 2% of van traffic is replaced by cycle freight - Sales of zero emissions heavy goods vehicles increasing from around 250 per year in 2030 to close to 700 per year by 2038

-- 1. Transport is the highest greenhouse gas emitting sector in York and North Yorkshire.
-This is largely the result of the rural nature of the region which brings distinct challenges to decarbonising our transport system.
+- Transport is the highest greenhouse gas emitting sector in York and North Yorkshire.
+This is largely the result of the rural nature of the region, which brings distinct challenges to decarbonising our transport system.
 Across the city of York, our towns, coastal and rural areas, we need to develop sustainable transport solutions that meet the needs of communities, businesses and other organisations. - 2.
-Creating a net zero transport system will provide a multitude of benefits that will have a tangible impact on people's lives and how businesses operate in our region.
+We need to develop an integrated multi-modal transport system whereby people can seamlessly move between green travel options.
+Creating a net zero, multi-modal transport system will provide a multitude of benefits that will have a tangible impact on people's lives and how businesses operate in our region.
 The air we breathe will be cleaner, particularly in areas which are currently congested.
 Our health and wellbeing will benefit from it being easier to walk, cycle or run across our region.
 As we grow car clubs and other car sharing models, people will no longer need to own their own car and pay the associated costs.
-We need to ensure that active travel, public transport and shared mobility schemes are the easiest, quickest and cheapest way to travel in our region.
-With reduced journeys by private car, optimised logistic routes, and freight moved to rail where possible, it will be easier for businesses to move their products in our patch reducing journey times and costs. - 3.
-We must ensure that the movement to a net zero transport system is a just transition ensuring that solutions, such as electric cars, car clubs and increased active travel are both affordable and accessible to all.
+As outlined in the strategic priorities for transport, we are taking a travel hierarchy approach to prioritise the greenest forms of travel.
+We need to ensure that active travel, public transport and shared mobility schemes are easy, quick and affordable.
+With reduced journeys by private car, optimised logistic routes, and freight moved to rail where possible, it will be easier for businesses to move their products around the region reducing journey times and costs. - 3.
+Developing a sustainable transport system is particularly important to enable the tourism industry in York and North Yorkshire to decarbonise.
+There is an opportunity to improve active travel infrastructure and promote the region as a hiking, cycling and running destination.
+Improving the infrastructure required for electric vehicles will also enable the region to attract a growing number of eco-conscious tourists. - 4.
+We must ensure that the movement to a net zero transport system is a just transition makings sure that solutions, such as electric cars, car clubs and increased active travel are both affordable and accessible to all.
 Plans will recognise different accessibility needs and ensure that places do not become inaccessible to those who identify as having a disability.